 The Community is the only member of The Frere Educational Trust, a company limited by guarantee having no share capital.
-George Paul Alfred Guiver and Philip David John Nichols served as trustees of The Frere Educational Trust as well as being trustees of The Community of the Resurrection during the year.
+Oswin Philip Gartside, George Paul Alfred Guiver and Philip David John Nichols served as trustees of The Frere Educational Trust as well as being trustees of The Community of the Resurrection.